barbarer/py4e-int/_sources/strings/peer_in.rst

 .. mchoice:: ctp-strings-11_Strings_05
    :author: Cynthia Taylor
    :practice: T
-   :answer_a: “abcddd q”
+   :answer_a: "abcddd q"
-   :answer_b: “abcddd” “” “” “q”
+   :answer_b: "abcddd" "" "" "q"
-   :answer_c: “qdddabc”
+   :answer_c: "qdddabc"
-   :answer_d: “dddabcq”
+   :answer_d: "dddabcq"
-   :answer_e: I don’t know
+   :answer_e: I don't know
    :correct: d
    :feedback_a: Incorrect!
 The value of s changes in the following order from the first line- s="abc", s="dddabc", s="dddabc" and s="dddabcq".
    :feedback_b: Incorrect!
 The value of s changes in the following order from the first line- s="abc", s="dddabc", s="dddabc" and s="dddabcq".